There are many books to read. Not all of them, however, are well written. If you find yourself bored by a story, ask yourself these questions:

 Highly recommended for almost anyone who likes to laugh and loves language.

-For analytical readers: note how sentences do not end with ‘said’ but rather with a character’s name: e.g. not “Rosie said.” but rather “…said Rosie.”Stories flow better visually when the final word of a sentence has that kind of weight.
+For analytical readers: note how sentences do not end with ‘said’ but rather with a character’s name: e.g. not “Rosie said.” but rather “…said Rosie.”Stories flow better visually when the final word of a sentence has that kind of significance.

 4. Descriptive Passages